jruby/jrubyfx/README.md

 At the bottom of the file, call _yourFXApplicationClass_.launch().
 Override start(stage) in the application.
-See samples/fxml/Demo.rb for commented FXML example, or the fils in samples/javafx for non-FXML (programatic JavaFX, but you should really look into FXML, its better) or see the Getting Started Guide.
+See samples/fxml/Demo.rb for commented FXML example, or the fils in samples/javafx for non-FXML (programatic JavaFX, but you should really look into FXML, its better) or see the Getting Started Guide and the Notes.

 If you want rdoc, run `rake rdoc`.